-Dr Warren Mundine No. n-Executive Director

-Experience and expertise

-Mr Mundine is the former director of Australian Uranium Association.
+Experience and expertise Dr Mundine is one of Australia's leading independent thinkers and a thought leader in the mining resource sector and nuclear power space.
+Dr Mundine has worked on numerous major resource projects for leading companies including Fortescue Metals Group, Rio Tinto, BHP and AGL Pipelines & Engineering Waanyi Downer Joint Venture.
+Dr Mundine is the former director of Australian Uranium Association.
 He is currently the Managing Director and CEO of Nyungga Black Group Pty Ltd, advisory consultancy, which holds controlling interest in several companies across a diverse range of industries including mining resource consulting.
 He has formerly worked as a host of Sky News and Win Television, and is currently a director of Australian Government owned television station, Special Broadcasting Services (SBS).
-Mr Mundine graduated from University of South Australia (Community Development)

-Date of appointment and Australian Graduate School of Management (Native Title).
-21 December 2021

-Other current public directorships None

-Former public directorships in last 3 years None

-Interests in shares and Shares 2,000,000

-options Options -
+Dr Mundine graduated from University of South Australia (Community Development) and Australian Graduate School of Management (Native Title).
+Date of appointment 21 December 2021 Other current public directorships None Former public directorships in last 3 years None Interests in shares and Shares 2,000,000 options Options -